[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "Varramb," said Miril out loud, and "Varramb" she again called, but in the continuing silence she had to accept that the Simulator had effectively bidden her farewell.

-No doubt by this time the real Yadon had bestridden his skimmer and taken off for distant parts, drawn by the suction of his destiny.
-Well then, she must count herself fortunate for having been vouchsafed a last waft of his presence.
-A residue or imprint of his personality was better than nothing; losses were often worse than this, more brutally abrupt.
+So much for the Ghepion.
+Nen had abandoned her.
+Not, however, before having granted her a vision of Yadon; and with that she must be content.
+No doubt by this time the real Yadon had bestridden his skimmer and taken off for distant parts, drawn by the suction of his destiny; well then, she must count herself fortunate for having been vouchsafed a last waft of his presence.
+A residue or imprint of his personality was better than nothing.
+Losses were often worse than this, more brutally abrupt; she had better be thankful.

-Miril's waves of emotion therefore subsided, and quiet descended upon her mind as more hours went by, so that she was able to wait in peace for whatever might ensue, even as the hours became days.
+Her waves of emotion therefore subsided, and quiet descended upon her mind as more hours went by, so that she was able to wait in peace for whatever might ensue, even as the hours became days.
 The next move, she was fairly certain, would come from the human authorities of the city, not from Varramb.
 That wise hulk would interfere no more; nen's single political action had surely been the most one might expect from a quiescent Ghepion.
-Miril therefore sat in patient reflection until somebody - the Noad, or one sent by the Noad - should come and let her out of the cell.

 ...In the version of this tale written for our Uranian readers, we skip over the rest of the time she spent imprisoned; but in the version that we tell to you Terrans we are prepared to reveal a secret about that lonely couple of days.

-It can happen, on rare occasions, that the fate-waves which swirl in Ooranye's atmosphere are detectable by the naked eye.
-The collision between the three forces which crashed together in Miril's cell - the impetus of Varramb's powers, of Yadon's uniqueness, and of Miril's own ambitious yearnings - would normally have been invisible; but the isolation, the concentration, here brought some trace of the story-carrying surge into visual wavelengths.
+It can happen, on rare occasions, that the fate-waves which swirl in Ooranye's atmosphere become detectable by the naked eye.
+The collision between the three forces which crashed together in Miril's cell - the impetus of Varramb's powers, of Yadon's uniqueness, and of Miril's own ambitious yearnings - would normally have been invisible; but the isolation, the concentration, here brought some trace of the storyferous surge into visual wavelengths.

-Consequently, whereas in most of our narratives the fate-waves are taken for granted, here we shall try, for once, to help you picture the truth.
 It's not surprising that we don't do this often.
-It's far easier simply to give up hope of describing or explaining the phenomenon to Terrans, for although we might use phrases like "story-tissue" and "appropriateness-power", such verbiage would most likely mean nothing to you.
-In fact the challenge is so great that it's better if we approach the topic by telling you what a fate-wave is not.
-It is not anything deterministic.
-Hold onto that idea.
-Rather than a blind natural force, it is closer to being a live thing.
-Hold that too; and then hold the contradiction as we add a 'but': but, if you like, it is, nevertheless, a kind of natural force.
+It's far easier simply to give up hope of describing or explaining the phenomenon to Terrans, for although we might use phrases like "story-tissue" and "appropriateness-power", such verbiage would most likely mean nothing to you; in fact the challenge is so great that it's better if we approach the topic by telling you what a fate-wave is not.

 You Terrans are fond of fiction; you have a need for it because the lives of your fictional characters possess the artistic shape denied to the messier trajectories of your actual selves.
 We on the other hand can dispense with invented stories, since our culture has had time to evolve into naturally poetic life-lines.
 Here, therefore, thanks to that age-old selection process, reality is as shapely as fiction.
 Rather than read tales, we live them.